 Relatively basic third-party cover can be bought at a reasonable price, and is enough to get you on the road and provide a degree of peace of mind.
 But it's worth bearing in mind that protection is limited.

-So what is third-party cover – and how much protection will you receive?
+So what is third-party cover?
+And how much protection will you receive?

-But if you were to suffer an injury in an accident that was deemed your fault – or your vehicle sustained substantial damage in the crash – you won’t receive a penny.
-Incidentally, neither will you get any compensation if the vehicle is stolen, vandalised in the street or even set on fire.
+But if you were to suffer an injury in an accident that was deemed your fault – or your vehicle sustained substantial damage in the crash – you wouldn't receive a penny.
+And neither will you get any compensation if the vehicle is stolen, vandalised in the street or even set on fire.

 Why should you consider third-party cover?

 The simple reason is: it’s usually cheap.
 For young drivers, new drivers or drivers with a provisional licence with limited budgets and cars that are worth relatively little, it can make sense.

 If your vehicle is only going to cost a few hundred pounds to replace, it’s arguably not worth paying a similar amount for cover.

 This isn't the only consideration, though.
 When it comes to car insurance, you have a few options to consider.
 Which is most suitable will depend on your individual requirements, and how much you can afford to spend.

 For example, as well as basic third-party cover, there’s also third-party, fire and theft.
 This offers the same benefits as third-party only, but also protects your vehicle against fire damage and being stolen.

 Then there's comprehensive insurance.
 This offers all of the benefits already mentioned, as well as accidental damage cover for your own car and, more importantly, yourself.
 Additional benefits can include cover for personal possessions and medical expenses.